aTh1ef/pytorch-cat-vs-dog-classifier/README.md

 ![image](https://github.com/user-attachments/assets/d51ecf1b-8f65-47de-9fe5-c644fe78563f)
 ![image](https://github.com/user-attachments/assets/ba90e6a6-aa1f-449f-8854-aeda2486af6c)

-*The model correctly identifies this image as a cat with 99.63% confidence*
+*The model correctly identifies the images as a cat with 99.63% confidence and a dog with 100.0% confidence.*

 You can upload multiple images at once to see how the model performs on different cat and dog photos.